abauville/Sunaba/README.md

 1. Read geomIO file and perform point in polygon test

 ### DONE ###
-- Clean the code: remove the dirty Darcy, clean the visualization
-- Create a proper input system
-- Basic reading file and plotting in python

 - Stokes solver
 - Non linear rheology
 - Penalty method